-DO NOT use swim platform or ladder while an engine is running.
+DO NOT use the boarding platforms or ladder while an engine is running.
 The engines must be "OFF" before allowing anyone to enter or exit the boat or when they are in the water.

 Stow ladder before starting an engine.